rlktradewright/tradebuild-platform/Docs/UserGuides/BuildingTradeBuild/BuildingTradeBuild.md

    https://github.com/rlktradewright/tradebuild-platform

-2. Install TradeBuild using the .msi installer file from the latest Release on GitHub.
-By default, the files will be installed to:

-   `C:\Program Files (x86)\TradeWright Software Systems\TradeBuild Platform 2.7`

-   Note that you only need to install TradeBuild to give you initial versions to control binary compatibility during the first build process.
-Once you have successfully built TradeBuild, you can uninstall it again.
+2. Create a user environment variable called `TB-PLATFORM-PROJECTS-DRIVE`, and set it to the drive letter that contains your Projects folder (in this example set it to `C:`).

+3. Create a user environment variable called `TB-PLATFORM-PROJECTS-PATH`, and set it to the path to your clone of the TradeBuild repository (in this example set it to `\Projects\tradebuild-platform`).

-3. Create a folder called Bin directly below the folder you cloned the repository to, for example:
+4. Create a folder called Bin directly below the folder you cloned the repository to, for example:

    `C:\Projects\tradebuild-platform\Bin`